A Transfer Attack to Image Watermarks: Related Work

 \subsection{Evasion Attacks}

-\myparatight{White-box} Jiang et al.~\cite{Evading-Watermark} proposed a white-box attack which assumes the attacker has access to the target watermark decoder.
+\myparatight{White-box} \cite{Evading-Watermark} proposed a white-box attack which assumes the attacker has access to the target watermark decoder.
 Given the target watermark decoder and a watermarked image, an attacker finds a small perturbation such that the watermark decoded from the perturbed image is close to a random watermark.
 In other words, the perturbation removes the watermark from the watermarked image and thus the perturbed image evades watermark-based detection.
 Specifically, the attacker finds the perturbation by solving an optimization problem via gradient descent.

-\myparatight{Black-box} In black-box setting, an attacker has access to the API of a target watermark-based detector.
-Given an image, the detection API returns a binary classification result, i.e., AI-generated (watermarked) or non-AI-generated (non-watermarked).
-A black-box attack~\cite{Evading-Watermark} leverages the detection API to perturb a watermarked image to remove its watermark.
-In particular, given a watermarked image, the attacker starts from an initial perturbed image that is detected as non-AI-generated by the API.
-The initial perturbed image may have a large perturbation compared to the watermarked image.
-Then, the attacker repeatedly queries the API and gradually moves the perturbed image towards the watermarked image to reduce the perturbation based on the query results.
-When an attacker can query the API for enough times, the attacker can find a perturbed image with a small perturbation that evades detection of the API.
+\myparatight{Black-box} In black-box setting, an attacker has access to the API of a watermark-based detector, which detects images as AI-generated (watermarked) or non-AI-generated (non-watermarked).
+A black-box attack~\citep{Evading-Watermark, lukas2023leveraging} uses the API to modify a watermarked image to remove its watermark.
+Starting with an initially perturbed image detected as non-AI-generated, the attacker gradually reduces the perturbation by repeatedly querying the API.
+With enough queries, the attacker can find a minimally perturbed image that evades detection.